-6.2.
-City Council emails for Agenda-Related Items Procedure
+6.23.
+City Council emails for Agenda-Related Items Procedure (exist.
+Protocol 6.1)

-- Council members should direct any questions on staff reports and agenda items only to the City Manager or designee.
-Questions on reports from the City Auditor, City Attorney, or City Clerk should be directed to the appropriate Council Appointed Officer. - Council members should submit questions on agenda items no later than 5 p.m. on the Wednesday prior to the Council meeting at which the item will be discussed.
-Staff will make best reasonable efforts to post written responses to timely-submitted questions by Thursday 5 p.m.
-Any questions received after 5 p.m. on the Wednesday before the meeting may be responded to via e-mail, or alternatively, will be responded to at the Council meeting. - Staff will not engage in "dialogues" with individual Council members regarding questions; however, follow-up questions to initial questions will be responded to at the Council meeting. - Staff will give highest priority to responding prior to the Council meeting via e-mail only on items on the Consent Agenda.
+- Council mMembers should direct any questions on staff reports and agenda items only-to the City Manager or designee.
+Questions on reports from the City Auditor, City Attorney, or City Clerk should be directed to the appropriate Council Appointed Officer.
+Council - Council mMembers should submit questions on agenda items no later than 5:00 p.m. on the Wednesday prior to the Council meeting at which the item will be discussed.
+Staff will make best reasonable efforts to post written responses to timely-submitted questions by Thursday 5:00 p.m.
+Any questions received after 5:00 p.m. on the Wednesday before the meeting may be responded to via e-mail, or alternatively, will be responded to at the Council meeting. - Staff will not engage in "dialogues" with individual Council members regarding questions; however, i.e. follow-up questions to initial questions will be responded to at the Council meeting. - Staff will give highest priority to responding prior to the Council meeting via e-mail only on items on the Consent AgendaCalendar.
 Questions which address the policy aspects of the item on the Council agenda will not be responded to prior to the meeting, although Staff welcomes such questions in advance of the meeting in order to prepare for the Council and public discussion.
 Technical and clarifying questions on non-Consent Calendar items will be responded to as time permits.

-- If the staff will be responding to a Council members Consent Agenda question at the meeting rather responding to the question via e-mail, Staff will inform the Council member as early as possible after receipt of the question(s). - Questions and all staff-prepared responses will be forwarded to all Council members as well as post online for public review of Council agenda questions and staff responses.
-Staff will include the name of the Council member posing the questions in the "subject" field of the email response. - Copies of all Council member agenda questions and staff responses will be emailed to the Council p and posted publicly on the meeting agenda.
+- If the Sstaff will be responding to a Council mMembers Consent AgendaCalendar question at the meeting rather responding to the question via e-mail, Staff will inform the Council mMember as early as possible after receipt of the question(s). - Questions and all staff-prepared responses will be forwarded to all Council members as well as post put up on the special web page created online for public review of Council agenda questions and staff responses.
+Staff will include the name of the Council member posing the questions in the "subject" field of the e-mail response. - Written cCopies of all Council member agenda questions and staff responses will be emailed to the at-Council places atp the meeting; additionally copies will be made available in the Council Chambers for members of the public. and posted publicly on the meeting agenda.
 If staff responses are not released until the meeting date, they will be provided in printed form at the dais.